-The sharing module allows you to create a sharing draft from a map in an ArcGIS Pro project, which can then be shared to either ArcGIS Enterprise or ArcGIS Online.
+The sharing module allows you to create a sharing draft from a map in an ArcGIS Pro project, which can then be shared to ArcGIS Enterprise, ArcGIS Online, or ArcGIS Server.
 A sharing draft is a configurable set of properties for a web layer.
-Creating a sharing draft is the first step to automate the publishing of a map, layer, table, or list of layers and tables to a web layer using Python.
+Creating a sharing draft is the first step in automating the publishing of a map, layer, table, or list of layers and tables to a web layer using Python.
 The sharing draft can then be saved as a service definition draft (.sddraft) file.

 Once the service definition draft has been created, it can then be converted to a fully consolidated service definition (.sd) file using the Stage Service tool.
 Staging compiles all the necessary information needed to successfully publish the GIS resource.
 Finally, the service definition file can be uploaded and published as a GIS service to ArcGIS Enterprise, a server federated with ArcGIS Enterprise, or ArcGIS Online using the Upload Service Definition tool.
 When the service is published, a corresponding web layer is automatically created.

 The arcpy.sharing module was introduced at ArcGIS Pro 2.2 to provide a better experience when sharing web layers over the previously existing function CreateWebLayerSDDraft.
-The original function is provided only for continuing backward compatibility.
+The original function is provided only for backward compatibility.

-Arcpy.sharing classes are as follows:
+arcpy.sharing classes are as follows: